andreas1271/html-portfolio/README.md

 # html-portfolio
-Portfolio wich shows my ongoing journey to get a Web Developer
+Portfolio which shows my ongoing journey to get a Web Developer